 Justification of Red List Category

-This species has a very small range, with records from just one national park.
-Most of its range is formally protected, but the park is weakly managed and the spread of agriculture continues to destroy habitat, and the population is presumably declining.
-It is therefore listed as Endangered.
+This species has a very small range, with records from just one National Park.
+Most of its range is formally protected, but the park is weakly managed and the spread of agriculture continues to destroy habitat.
+The species is therefore listed as Endangered.

-New information is lacking on population size and trends, but habitat degradation and clearance are on-going, suggesting that populations may be in decline, perhaps at a rate of 1-9% over ten years.
+New information is lacking on population size and trends, but habitat degradation and clearance are on-going, suggesting that populations may be in decline.

 Myioborus pariae is endemic to the Paria Peninsula in Sucre, north-east Venezuela.
 It is apparently fairly to very common on Cerro Humo, with 4-6 birds regularly encountered on one day in the field.
 However, suitable habitat on Cerro Humo is restricted to c.15 km2, and there are relatively few records further east (Sharpe 2015).
 On Cerro Azul, a specimen was taken in 1948 and, given low levels of habitat loss, the species presumably still occurs here.
 On Cerro El Olvido, only one bird was recorded in June-September 1988 (Bond et al. 1989), but a small number of individuals were found relatively easily in 1991 (Sharpe 2008, 2015) and 1999 (Hayes et al. 2003).
 Cerro Patao has been mentioned as a locality, but the evidence for this is uncertain.